michaeljdeeb/old-bootstrap-website/_includes/resume.markdown

 **Software Engineer: January 2013 - July 2014**
 **JAMF Software: Minneapolis, MN**

-- Fixed defects in software to solve customer problems.
+- Fixed defects in plug-ins and core product to solve customer issues.
-- Cooperated across teams to prevent future defects.
+- Cooperated across teams to prevent future defects with the API.
 - Archived technical processes for current and future team members.
-- Started a foundation for automated testing via cucumber.
+- Started a foundation for automated testing of plug-ins via cucumber.

 **Math TLC Teaching Assistant: August 2010 - May 2013**
 **University of Wisconsin-Stout: Menomonie, WI**